agmmnn/awesome-blender/README.md

 -   [Redshift Blender Integration](https://www.maxon.net/en/redshift/integrations?categories=721103) [$] : Redshift by Maxon is a GPU-accelerated renderer built to meet the specific demands of contemporary high-end production rendering.
 -   [LuxCore](https://luxcorerender.org/) : LuxCoreRender is a physically based and unbiased rendering engine.
 It offers advanced features like accelerated rendering of indirect light and efficient rendering of caustics. [![][repo]](https://github.com/LuxCoreRender/BlendLuxCore) [(blender addon)](https://github.com/LuxCoreRender/BlendLuxCore) ![][gpl]
 -   [Malt](https://malt3d.com/) : Malt is a non photorealistic rendering (NPR) framework.
 It offers fully customizable real-time rendering framework for animation and illustration. [![][repo]](https://github.com/bnpr/Malt) ![][mit]
+-   [Pixel Art Rendering](https://lucasroedel.gumroad.com/l/pixel_art) : This is a free addon to make pixel art like renders in blender.
+It works with eevee, bayer dithering and multiple light sources.
 -   [Mitsuba Renderer](https://www.mitsuba-renderer.org/) : Mitsuba 3 is a research-oriented retargetable rendering system for forward and inverse light transport simulation. [![][repo]](https://github.com/mitsuba-renderer/mitsuba3) [(blender addon)](https://github.com/mitsuba-renderer/mitsuba-blender)
 -   [appleseed](https://appleseedhq.net/) : is an open source, physically-based global illumination rendering engine primarily designed for animation and visual effects. [![][repo]](https://github.com/appleseedhq/appleseed) [(blender addon)](https://github.com/appleseedhq/blenderseed) ![][mit]
 -   [E-Cycles](https://ecycles.gumroad.com/l/E-Cycles) [$] : is a fork of Cycles which renders up to 2.5x faster out of the box when using CUDA GPUs, up to 15x using new options.